-A small but vital refuge for many seabirds, Motunau Island lies close to the coastline of Pegasus Bay north of Christchurch.
+A small but vital refuge for many seabirds, Motunau Island is located off the coast of Motunau, North Canterbury.

 Turn off SH1 into Hurunui Mouth Rd just past Dommett (115 km north of Christchurch).
 Just before the river mouth, take the bridge over the Hurunui River and follow Blythe Road.
 From the bridge the road is unsealed.
-From Blythe Road take Napenape Road, which follows the shoreline to the car park.
+From Blythe Road take Napenape Road.

 Walk to the Balmoral Fire Lookout, a great place for a family picnic with fantastic all-round views and some interesting history.